Letters to God

 Letters to God is a 2010 American Christian drama film directed by David Nixon and starring Robyn Lively, Jeffrey Johnson, Tanner Maguire, Michael Bolten and Bailee Madison.
 The story was written by Patrick Doughtie about his son Tyler, with the screenplay penned by Doughtie, Art D'Alessandro, Sandra Thrift and Cullen Douglas.
-The story took place in Nashville, Tennessee, but the movie was filmed in the Orlando, Florida area.
+The story took place in Nashville, Tennessee, but the movie was filmed in Orlando, Florida.

-Letters to God is based on the true story of Tyler Doherty, who was played in the film by Tanner Maguire.
-Parts of the story are real, and others were fictionalized, such as the character of a drunken mailman named Brady McDaniels (Jeffrey Johnson), who receives Tyler's "letters to God".
+Letters to God is based on the true story of Tyler Doughtie and his battle with cancer.
+In the film, this character is given the name Tyler Doherty and is played by Tanner Maguire.
 The film was released to theaters on April 9, 2010, with mixed reviews.
 Despite opening at #10 at the box office, it fell just $92,000 short of its $3 million budget with a final gross of $2.9 million.